spooozy/pet-phone-book/docs/ARCHITECTURE.md

         -   The controller layer calls the `Get contact details(id)` method in the logic layer.
         -   The logic layer performs a `SELECT *` operation over the DB for the given `id`, populates a `ContactFullDetails` struct with the retrieved data, and returns it.
         -   The UI layer receives the `ContactFullDetails` object and displays its data on the "Contact details" screen.
--   Description of the data flow for the use case: a user can find contacts by their name (follow blue arrows)
+-   Description of the data flow for the use case: a user can find contacts by their name (follow blue arrows):
     -   pre-requisites: User is on the "Contact List" screen.
     -   action (trigger): User types a search query into the "Find Contact" field.
     -   result: